Toxic combinations of privilege in cybersecurity

 ‘The term ‘toxic combinations’ alludes to pharmacology in the sense that if you put two drugs together, you can kill the patient.
 In the risk world, it refers to people that have been granted privileges that should not have been put together because they create risks.’

-What are toxic combinations?
+What are toxic combinations in cyber security?

 Toxic combinations can be a little difficult to define.
 I have seen two different concepts labelled as a ‘toxic combination’.